highcharts/node-export-server/README.md

   - `@returns {Array.<Object>}` Servers associated with Express app instance.

-- `function enableRateLimiting(limitConfig)`: Enable rate limiting for the server.

-  - `@param {Object} limitConfig` - Configuration object for rate limiting.

-  - `@returns {Object}` Middleware for enabling rate limiting.

 - `function getExpress()`: Get the Express instance.

-  - `@returns {Object}` The Express instance.
+  - `@returns {Express}` The Express instance.

 - `function getApp()`: Get the Express app instance.

-  - `@returns {Object}` The Express app instance.
+  - `@returns {Express}` The Express app instance.

+- `function enableRateLimiting(rateLimitingOptions)`: Enable rate limiting for the server.

+  - `@param {Object} rateLimitingOptions` - Object containing `rateLimiting` options.

 - `function use(path, ...middlewares)`: Apply middleware(s) to a specific path.

   - `@param {string} path` - The path to which the middleware(s) should be applied.
-  - `@param {...Function} middlewares` - The middleware functions to be applied.
+  - `@param {...Function} middlewares` - The middleware function(s) to be applied.

 - `function get(path, ...middlewares)`: Set up a route with GET method and apply middleware(s).

-  - `@param {string} path` - The route path.
+  - `@param {string} path` - The path to which the middleware(s) should be applied.
-  - `@param {...Function} middlewares` - The middleware functions to be applied.
+  - `@param {...Function} middlewares` - The middleware function(s) to be applied.

 - `function post(path, ...middlewares)`: Set up a route with POST method and apply middleware(s).

-  - `@param {string} path` - The route path.
+  - `@param {string} path` - The path to which the middleware(s) should be applied.
-  - `@param {...Function} middlewares` - The middleware functions to be applied.
+  - `@param {...Function} middlewares` - The middleware function(s) to be applied.

 - `async function startServer(serverOptions = getOptions().server)`: Starts HTTP or/and HTTPS server based on the provided configuration.
 The `serverOptions` object contains all server related properties (see the `server` section in the `lib/schemas/config.js` file for a reference).

-  - `@param {Object} [serverOptions=getOptions().server]` - Object containing server options.
+  - `@param {Object} [serverOptions=getOptions().server]` - Object containing `server` options.
 The default value is the global server options of the export server instance.

+  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when the server should not be enabled or when no valid Express app is found.

   - `@throws {ExportError}` Throws an `ExportError` if the server cannot be configured and started.

-- `function getOptions(getGlobal = false)`: Gets the global options of the export server instance.
+- `function getOptions(getReference = true)`: Gets the reference to the global options of the server instance object or its copy.

-  - `@param {boolean} [getGlobal = false]` - Optional parameter to decide whether to return the reference to the global options of the server instance object or return a copy of it.
+  - `@param {boolean} [getReference=true]` - Optional parameter to decide whether to return the reference to the global options of the server instance object or return a copy of it.
+The default value is true.

-  - `@returns {Object}` The global options object of the server instance.
+  - `@returns {Object}` The reference to the global options of the server instance object or its copy.

-- `function setOptions(customOptions = {}, cliArgs = [], modifyGlobal = false)`: Sets the general options of the export server instance, keeping the principle of the options load priority from all available sources.
+- `function setOptions(customOptions = {}, cliArgs = [], modifyGlobal = false)`: Sets the global options of the export server instance, keeping the principle of the options load priority from all available sources.
 It accepts optional `customOptions` object and `cliArgs` array with arguments from the CLI.
 These options will be validated and applied if provided.

+  The priority order of setting values is:

+  1. Options from the `lib/schemas/config.js` file (default values).
+  2. Options from a custom JSON file (loaded by the `loadConfig` option).
+  3. Options from the environment variables (the `.env` file).
+  4. Options from the first parameter (by default an empty object).
+  5. Options from the CLI.

   - `@param {Object} [customOptions={}]` - Optional custom options for additional configuration.
+The default value is an empty object.
   - `@param {Array.<string>} [cliArgs=[]]` - Optional command line arguments for additional configuration.
+The default value is an empty array.
-  - `@param {boolean} [modifyGlobal = false]` - Optional parameter to decide whether to update and return the reference to the global options of the server instance object or return a copy of it.
+  - `@param {boolean} [modifyGlobal=false]` - Optional parameter to decide whether to update and return the reference to the global options of the server instance object or return a copy of it.
+The default value is false.

   - `@returns {Object}` The updated general options object, reflecting the merged configuration from all available sources.

+- `function mergeOptions(originalOptions, newOptions)`: Merges two sets of configuration options, considering absolute properties.

+  - `@param {Object} originalOptions` - Original configuration options.
+  - `@param {Object} newOptions` - New configuration options to be merged.

+  - `@returns {Object}` Merged configuration options.

+- `function mapToNewOptions(oldOptions)`: Maps old-structured configuration options (PhantomJS) to a new format (Puppeteer).
+This function converts flat, old-structured options into a new, nested configuration format based on a predefined mapping (`nestedProps`).
+The new format is used for Puppeteer, while the old format was used for PhantomJS.

+  - `@param {Object} oldOptions` - The old, flat configuration options to be converted.

+  - `@returns {Object}` A new object containing options structured according to the mapping defined in `nestedProps` or an empty object if the provided `oldOptions` is not a correct object.

-- `async function initExport(options = getOptions())`: Initializes the export process.
-Tasks such as configuring logging, checking the cache and sources, and initializing the pool of resources happen during this stage.
+- `async function initExport(customOptions)`: Initializes the export process.
+Tasks such as configuring logging, checking the cache and sources, and initializing the resource pool occur during this stage.
 This function must be called before attempting to export charts or set up a server.

-The `options` parameter is an object that contains all possible options.
-If the object is not provided, the default general options will be retrieved using the `getOptions` function.
+  - `@param {Object} customOptions` - The `customOptions` object, which may be a partial or complete set of options.
+If the provided options are partial, missing values will be merged with the default general options, retrieved using the `getOptions` function.

-  - `@param {Object} [options=getOptions()]` - The `options` object containing configuration for a custom export.
-The default value is the global options of the export server instance.

-- `async function startExport(options = getOptions(), endCallback)`: Starts an export process.
-The `options` object contains final options gathered from all possible sources (config, custom json, env, cli).
-The `endCallback` is called when the export is completed, with the `error` object as the first argument and the `data` object as the second, which contains the base64 respresentation of a chart.

-  - `@param {Object} [options=getOptions()]` - The `options` object containing configuration for a custom export.
-The default value is the global options of the export server instance.
-  - `@param {Function} endCallback` - The callback function to be invoked upon finalizing work or upon error occurance of the exporting process.

-  - `@returns {void}` This function does not return a value directly.
-Instead, it communicates results via the `endCallback`.

-- `async function singleExport(options = getOptions())`: Starts a single export process based on the specified options.
+- `async function singleExport(options)`: Starts a single export process based on the specified options and saves the image in the provided outfile.

-  - `@param {Object} [options=getOptions()]` - The `options` object containing configuration for a custom export.
-The default value is the global options of the export server instance.
+  - `@param {Object} options` - The `options` object, which may be a partial or complete set of options.
+It must contain at least one of the following properties: `infile`, `instr`, `options`, or `svg` to generate a valid image.

   - `@returns {Promise<void>}` A Promise that resolves once the single export process is completed.

   - `@throws {ExportError}` Throws an `ExportError` if an error occurs during the single export process.

-- `async function batchExport(options = getOptions())`: Starts a batch export process for multiple charts based on the information in the `batch` option.
+- `async function batchExport(options)`: Starts a batch export process for multiple charts based on the information in the `batch` option.
 The `batch` is a string in the following format: "infile1.json=outfile1.png;infile2.json=outfile2.png;...".
+Results are saved in provided outfiles.

-  - `@param {Object} [options=getOptions()]` - The `options` object containing configuration for a custom export.
-The default value is the global options of the export server instance.
+  - `@param {Object} options` - The `options` object, which may be a partial or complete set of options.
+It must contain the `batch` option to generate valid images.

-  - `@returns {Promise<void>}` A Promise that resolves once the batch export process is completed.
+  - `@returns {Promise<void>}` A Promise that resolves once the batch export processes are completed.

   - `@throws {ExportError}` Throws an `ExportError` if an error occurs during any of the batch export process.

+- `async function startExport(customOptions, endCallback)`: Starts an export process.
+The `customOptions` parameter is an object that may be partial or complete set of options.
+The `endCallback` is called when the export is completed, with the `error` object as the first argument and the `data` object as the second, which contains the Base64 representation of the chart in the `result` property and the full set of export options in the `options` property.

+  - `@param {Object} customOptions` - The `customOptions` object, which may be a partial or complete set of options.
+If the provided options are partial, missing values will be merged with the default general options, retrieved using the `getOptions` function.
+  - `@param {Function} endCallback` - The callback function to be invoked upon finalizing work or upon error occurance of the exporting process.
+The first argument is `error` object and the `data` object is the second, that contains the Base64 representation of the chart in the `result` property and the full set of export options in the `options` property.

+  - `@returns {Promise<void>}` This function does not return a value directly.
+Instead, it communicates results via the `endCallback`.

+  - `@throws {ExportError}` Throws an `ExportError` if there is a problem with processing input of any type.
+The error is passed into the `endCallback` function and processed there.

+- `async function checkAndUpdateCache(highchartsOptions, serverProxyOptions)`: Checks the cache for Highcharts dependencies, updates the cache if needed, and loads the sources.

+  - `@param {Object} highchartsOptions` - Object containing `highcharts` options.
+  - `@param {Object} serverProxyOptions` - Object containing `server.proxy` options.

-- `async function initPool(poolOptions = getOptions().pool, puppeteerArgs)`: Initializes the export pool with the provided configuration, creating a browser instance and setting up worker resources.
+- `async function initPool(poolOptions = getOptions().pool, puppeteerArgs = [])`: Initializes the export pool with the provided configuration, creating a browser instance and setting up worker resources.

-  - `@param {Object} poolOptions` - Object containing pool options.
+  - `@param {Object} [poolOptions=getOptions().pool]` - Object containing `pool` options.
+The default value is the global pool options of the export server instance.
-  - `@param {Array.<string>} puppeteerArgs` - Array of custom puppeteer arguments for the puppeteer.launch function.
+  - `@param {Array.<string>} [puppeteerArgs=[]]` - Additional arguments for Puppeteer launch.
+The default value is an empty array.

+  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when an already initialized pool of resources is found.

+  - `@throws {ExportError}` Throws an `ExportError` if could not create the pool of workers.

 - `async function killPool()`: Kills all workers in the pool, destroys the pool, and closes the browser instance.

-  - `@returns {Promise<void>}` A promise that resolves after the workers are killed, the pool is destroyed, and the browser is closed.
+  - `@returns {Promise<void>}` A Promise that resolves after the workers are killed, the pool is destroyed, and the browser is closed.

 - `function log(...args)`: Logs a message.
 Accepts a variable amount of arguments.
 Arguments after the `level` will be passed directly to `console.log`, and/or will be joined and appended to the log file.

   - `@param {...unknown} args` - An array of arguments where the first is the log level and the rest are strings to build a message with.

+  - `@returns {void}` Ends the function execution when attempting to log information at a higher level than what is allowed.

 - `function logWithStack(newLevel, error, customMessage)`: Logs an error message with its stack trace.
 Optionally, a custom message can be provided.